Phala-Network/fat-contract-workshop/README.md

 Choose `Developer` - `Extrinsics`, and select the extrinsic `phalaFatContracts` and `instantiateCode`.
 We explain the arguments as follow:
 - `codeIndex`: the code to use, choose `WasmCode` and type in the hash of you uploaded code
 - `data`: the instantiation argument.
-We shall call the constructor function of the contract will the specific function selector, This can be found in the `metadata.json` (in this case, `0xed4b9d1b`)
+We shall call the constructor function of the contract will the specific function selector.
+This can be found in the `metadata.json` (in this case, `0xed4b9d1b`)
 ```json
 ...
     "constructors": [